Infraste03/KGE_RS/ablation_study/step4_alternate_results/README.md

 ### Stage 1 — Isolated TransE

 Measures the effect of relation composition on Knowledge Graph embedding quality using metrics such as:

 ```text
 MRR
 Hits@10
 ```

-### Stage 2 — Alternate Learning
+### Stage 2 — KGSEQ Recommendation

-Uses the corresponding Knowledge Graph configuration in the joint recommendation architecture and measures:
+Uses the corresponding Knowledge Graph configuration in the KGSEQ recommendation architecture and measures:

 ```text
 Recall@20